Aniak White Alice Site

 The school district continued to operate the depressurization system during 2013, but did not have funding for air monitoring.
 In March 2013, the school district decided to temporarily close the Joe Parent School building until it worked with the PRP group to fund and conduct further monitoring and verify that TCE levels in the building are below levels of concern.
 (See the link to the school district's March 2013 notice below.)

 In September 2013, the PRP group finalized an interim agreement on operating, maintaining and monitoring the vapor intrusion mitigation system.
 The school district contracted to have a workplan developed and implemented.
 DEC approved the workplan on Oct.
 7, 2013.
-Initial monitoring results indicate the TCE concentrations are continuing to decrease; however, the Kuspuk School District is awaiting further monitoring results prior to deciding to reopen the building.
+The vapor mitigation system was effective at reducing TCE vapors to below ADEC target levels and continues to operate effectively.

 A septic trench is dug in Aniak in October 2006 to allow for sampling.
 The trench was backfilled after sampling.